How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Research Study Setup

+\parh{MLLM-Enabled.}~For the semantic-replacement mutations uniquely enabled by MLLMs, we consider four different variants operating in different granularities and manifesting varying characteristics. \background\ only edits background semantics, while the remaining three focus on finer-grained semantics in the main subject. \glasses\ is more ``silent'': it replaces the original eyes with glasses + new eyes, and the new eyes should be mostly similar to the original ones, with only slight updates on the lighting condition for coherence. \clothes\ and \legs, in contrast, are more active by \textit{completely} replacing target semantics with new ones, and their target semantics are of interest to different VDL models when recognizing the dog.
+Since these four mutations require specifying the mutated object in the images, to evaluate them uniformly on diverse images, we use the Dog-Breed dataset.
+That said, extending them to other objects/images should be straightforward: users only need to replace the word ``\texttt{dog}'' with the target one.

-To implement a mutation (either traditional or MLLM-enabled) using MLLMs, a text instruction (i.e., prompt) is required.
+\parh{Prompt.}~To implement a mutation (either traditional or MLLM-enabled) using MLLMs, a text instruction (i.e., prompt) is required.
 We list the text instruction of each mutation in \T~\ref{tab:mutation}.
-Recall as mentioned in \S~\ref{subsec:llm-pipeline}, we consider two optimized MLLM pipelines that are specifically designed for achieving image mutations, so that a mutation's prompt can be a single-sentence instruction, enabling out-of-the-box usage.
-Due to such a simple form, we find that the MLLM is mostly robust to changes over those instructions, and we observe that, the instruction's wording, grammatical structure, etc., does not notably impact the achieved mutation.
+Recall as mentioned in \S~\ref{subsec:llm-pipeline}, we consider two optimized MLLM pipelines that are specifically designed for achieving image mutations, so that a mutation's prompt can be a single-sentence instruction, enabling an out-of-the-box usage.
+Due to such a simple form, we find that the MLLM is mostly robust to changes over those instructions, and we observe that, the instruction's wording, grammatical structure, etc., does \textit{not} notably impact the achieved mutation.
+We thus use the same instructions for both MLLM pipelines in our evaluations; this setup also allows us to evaluate the specialties of different pipelines and motivates future pipeline design.